vcfxb/BlackRose/README.md

 If you would like to contribute, please fork, make changes, and make a pull request.

 #### Issues
-If you have a problem with black rose, write an issue.
+If you have a problem with Black Rose or Radon, write an issue.